 As discussed in \secref{subsec:causal_decomposition}, $T$ can be decomposed into latent components based on their relation with $Z$.
 In addition to $T^{Z, \perp}$, we define $T^{L, \perp}$ as the component that does not directly cause $L$, and $T^{Z \wedge L}$ as the complementary remaining part.
 And an invariant reward model should depend solely on $T^{Z, \perp}$.
 Although precisely learning such an invariant reward model is infeasible without counterfactual dataset, the causal graph reveals that $T^{L, \perp}$ is independent of $Z$.
 Consequently, any counterfactual invariant reward model must also be independent of $Z$, which leads to the following condition:

+where $f$ is a counterfactually invariant function.
 This independence condition is merely a necessary condition implied by counterfactual invariance.
 But the key idea is that it constrains the hypothesis class, potentially guiding the model toward learning an invariant predictor.